April Ross: Personal life

-April is the daughter of Glen and Margie Ross, and has a sister - Amy Ross.
-She married men’s beach volleyball player Bradley Keenan in 2010.
-They divorced in 2018.
-Ross got engaged to Josh Riley in summer 2022.
+April is the daughter of Glen and Margie Ross, and has a sister - Amy Ross Marshall.
+She is married to Josh Riley.

+Riley proposed in February 2022 while the couple was enjoying a spa and wine tasting weekend in Temecula, CA. They welcomed their son on October 25, 2023.
+On September 14, 2024, Ross married Josh Riley at the Shade Hotel in Manhattan Beach, CA. Their 10 month old son Ross served as a ring bearer and April's sister was her maid of honor.

 College

 Ross played indoor volleyball during her collegiate career, where she attended the University of Southern California in Los Angeles.
 In her freshman season she was the Pac-10 Freshman of the Year as well as the National Freshman of the Year.
 Additionally, she received Pac-10 First Team honors as well as AVCA Second Team All-America honors.
 She helped USC to the NCAA Final Four.

 As a sophomore in 2001, she was a second team All American and finished the season ranked fourth in Pac-10 in kills (3.98 kpg), sixth in points (4.52 ppg) and seventh in digs (3.04 dpg) and helped USC to the NCAA Regional Finals, when she suffered a sprained ankle during game two and was forced to leave the match.

 In her final two seasons, she helped USC to back-to-back NCAA Titles.
 In 2002, she was named a First Team All-American and had 15 kills and 14 digs in the NCAA Championship win over Stanford, avenging their only loss of the season to the Cardinal.
 In 2003, she repeated as a First Team All-American, and helped USC to an undefeated season after defeating Florida in the NCAA championship match.
 Ross had 14 kills and 19 digs in the winning effort.

 She finished her career among USC's all-time career record-holders, ranking in the top 6 in eight statistical categories, including first in points (1,430) and points per game, second in service aces (161) and service aces per game (0.38), fourth in attacks (3,859), fifth in kills (1576), kills per game (3.73) and digs (1,296) and sixth in digs per game (3.06).

 In 2004, she won the Honda Sports Award as the nation's top female collegiate volleyball player.